The GOR novels of John Norman: Better or Worse than Terry Goodkind?

 What truly converted me into Received Opinion, though, were Lester del Rey's five reviews of GOR novels.
 These I only discovered recently.
 Lester's first review was on Priest-Kings of Gor.
 Like me, this novel deeply impressed him, and he confesses his excitement over the direction of Norman's future career.

 What's especially interesting about this condemnation is that I knew something dramatic must have explained Norman's switch from Ballantine to DAW Books in c.
 1973.
 After all, Ballantine had a best-selling series on their hands, and publishers don't just give up a money-maker on a whim.
 My first hypothesis involved Judy-Lynn del Rey alone, who had come aboard to replace Ian and Betty Ballantine around that time.
-Although Del Rey Books would continue reprinting their seven Gor novels (it was free money), Judy-Lynn never put her special vortex colophon -- her special seal of approval -- on them.
-Lester's reviews only reinforces the moral and literary objections they clearly had.
+Although Del Rey Books would continue reprinting their seven Gor novels (every publisher needs a strong backlist), Judy-Lynn never put her special vortex colophon -- her special seal of approval -- on them.
+Lester's reviews only reinforce the moral and literary objections they clearly had.
 As much as people accuse Del Rey Books of rank commercialism, Lester and Judy-Lynn clearly drew a line at inflicting new Gor novels upon the world.

 One more thing of interest.
 Besides the strong quality of writing in Priest-Kings of Gor, both Lester del Rey and Salmonson provide their own reasons for Norman's popularity.
 For Lester, who admits the talent, Norman is the first writer since Burroughs to capture what was original and lively about planetary romance and the John-Carter-of-Mars novels.
 For Salmonson, who refuses to admit the talent, at least not anymore, she explains Gor's female readership (and it did exist) through female-led interests in power-based sex, a subject they could find handled nowhere else in SFF fiction.